GeometricFishTankVR/SphericalDisplayCalibration/readme.md

   - Notes:
     - Only one projector + primary monitor are connected when running.
     - The board should be rigid and as close to a plane as possible.
     - When spatial variance of the board is small, reprojection error would be high.
+    - Turn off any auto-functionalities on the projector: auto-keystone correction etc.
 - Spherical display calibration example
   - File: SphericalDisplayCalibApplication.cpp, main_automatic_calib.m or main_semiauto_calib.m
   - How-to-use:
-    - Run SphericalDisplayCalibApplication.cpp, follow the instruction on the console window: 1. determine the projector order (projector #1, #2, etc); 2. define the projection circle (by clicking on the circle) on the spherical screen so that all pattern features are within the circle from the camera view; 3. blob projection and detection will be triggered for each projector; reprojection error will show up for each projector if it is in the Semi-automatic mode (normally below 2).
-4. Once all projectors have projected, feature data will be saved.
-If it is in the Semi-automatic mode, the initial guess of projector extrinsics and sphere pose will also be save.
+    - Run SphericalDisplayCalibApplication.cpp, follow the instruction on the console window:
+      - Determine the projector order (projector #1, #2, etc);
+      - Define the projection circle (by clicking on the circle) on the spherical screen so that all pattern features are within the circle from the camera view;
+      - Blob projection and detection will be triggered for each projector; reprojection error will show up for each projector if it is in the Semi-automatic mode (normally below 2).
+      - Once all projectors have projected, feature data will be saved.
+If it is in the Semi-automatic mode, the initial guess of projector extrinsics and sphere pose will also be saved.
-    - Run main_automatic_calib.m if using automatic calibration mode, or main_semiauto_calib.m if using automatic calibration mode.
+    - Run main_automatic_calib.m in Matlab if using automatic calibration mode, or main_semiauto_calib.m if using semiautomatic calibration mode.
+In the automatic calibration mode, an initial guess of extrinsics and sphere pose will be first generated and non-linear optimization will be applied.
+In the semiautomatic calibration mode, the initial guess will be read from file and non-linear optimization will be applied on that.
   - Video:
   - Notes:
     - When the baseline between camera and projector is too short, the fundamental matrix might be inaccurate.
     - When observed projection area on Surface is too small (close to a plane), the fundamental matrix might be inaccurate.
-    - Turn off any auto-functionalities on the projector: auto-keystone correction etc.
     - Blob detection is lighting-sensitive.
-May require to tweak detector params of these two.
-Currently the accuracy of detection depends on the light condition, improvements are on the way for different light conditions by automatically adjusting exposure/shutter speed based on captured images.
+May require to adjust the camera parameters and detector parameters based on the lighting.
-    - Be careful with out-of-focus area: if overlapping area is out-of-focus by projector, the ghosting effect is likely to happen.
+    - If the overlapping area across projectors is out-of-focus for projectors, the ghosting effect is likely to happen.

 # Dependency